Hagens Berman represents whistleblowers who report tax fraud under the IRS whistleblower program.

 Becoming a Tax Fraud Whistleblower and Choosing a Law Firm

 Building a strong IRS whistleblower case can prove difficult, as many cases and reported fraud brought to the IRS fizzle for various reasons.
+Nearly 60% of whistleblower cases filed with the IRS are rejected because the allegations are “not specific, credible, or speculative in nature.”
 There are literally thousands of claims before the IRS and not enough resources to investigate them all.
-The IRS process involves at least four layers of review that can take five to seven years or even longer to resolve, but Hagens Berman has the capacity to develop and advance your claim as long as necessary and build a case that will make an impact.
+The IRS process involves at least four layers of review that can take five to seven years or even longer to resolve.
+Hagens Berman has the capacity to develop and advance your claim as long as necessary and build a case that will make an impact.

 Becoming an IRS Whistleblower